Exploring Green Sukuk as a Sustainable Financing Option for Renewable Energy in Turkey

 How to Cite

 Tri Damayanti.
 (2024).
 Exploring Green Sukuk as a Sustainable Financing Option for Renewable Energy in Turkey.
 Proceeding ICEBFG, 3(1).
-Retrieved from http://proceedingconference.ubl.ac.id/index.php/icebfg/article/view/37
+Retrieved from https://proceedingconference.ubl.ac.id/index.php/icebfg/article/view/37